chuakid/EMIYA/README.md

 - Modify `iso.toml` to point to your custom image before generating an ISO.
 - If you changed your image name from the default in `build.yml` then in the `build-iso.yml` file edit the `IMAGE_REGISTRY` and `DEFAULT_TAG` environment variables with the correct values.
 If you did not make changes, skip this step.
-- Finally, if you want to upload your ISOs to S3 then you will need to add your S3 configuration to the repository's Action secrets.
-This can be found by going to your repository settings, under `Secrets and Variables` -> `Actions`.
-You will need to add the following
-  - `S3_PROVIDER` - Must match one of the values from the [supported list](https://rclone.org/s3/)
-  - `S3_BUCKET_NAME` - Your unique bucket name
-  - `S3_ACCESS_KEY_ID` - It is recommended that you make a separate key just for this workflow
-  - `S3_SECRET_ACCESS_KEY` - See above.
-  - `S3_REGION` - The region your bucket lives in.
-If you do not know then set this value to `auto`.
-  - `S3_ENDPOINT` - This value will be specific to the bucket as well.

-Once the workflow is done, you'll find it either in your S3 bucket or as part of the summary under `Artifacts` after the workflow is completed.

 #### Container Signing